shu-yusa/single-particle-states/README.md

 ```

 ## Input file
-`input_scat` is the input file for the calculation.
-You can configure reaction details and output directory.
+`input.txt` is the input file for the calculation.
+You can configure mass number, proton number, and paramters of the Woods-Saxon potential.

 ## Details of source codes and modules
 * global_constant.f90 ...
 Definition of constants.